-- 2. The purpose of procedural measures shall, in particular, be to: - (a) ensure the efficient conduct of the proceedings and facilitate the taking of evidence; - (b) determine the points on which the parties must present further arguments; - (c) clarify the remedies sought by the parties, their pleas in law and arguments and the points at issue between them. - 3.
-Procedural measures may, in particular, consist of: - (a) putting questions to the parties; - (b) inviting the parties to make written or oral submissions on certain aspects of the proceedings; - (c) asking the parties or third parties for information; - (d) asking for documents relating to the case to be produced; summoning the parties or their representatives to meetings; - (e) drawing attention to matters which seem to be of special significance, or to the fact that certain questions appear no longer to be contentious; - (f) making observations that may help to keep the focus on essentials during the proceedings; merging appeals on similar or connected subjects before the closure of written proceedings.
+- 1. The Board of Appeal may prescribe procedural measures at any point in the proceedings or at the request of the parties. - 2.
+The purpose of procedural measures shall, in particular, be to: - (a) ensure the efficient conduct of the proceedings and facilitate the taking of evidence; - (b) determine the points on which the parties must present further arguments;

+- (c) clarify the remedies sought by the parties, their pleas in law and arguments and the points at issue between them. - 3.
+Procedural measures may, in particular, consist of: - (a) putting questions to the parties; - (b) inviting the parties to make written or oral submissions on certain aspects of the proceedings; - (c) asking the parties or third parties for information; - (d) asking for documents relating to the case to be produced; - (e) summoning the parties or their representatives to meetings; - (f) drawing attention to matters which seem to be of special significance, or to the fact that certain questions appear no longer to be contentious; - (g) making observations that may help to keep the focus on essentials during the proceedings; - (h) merging appeals on similar or connected subjects before the closure of written proceedings.